rbaihis/auto-deploy/README.md

 │       ├───conf
 │       └───webflutter
 └───flutter
-    └─── contains flutter code (not just the build)
+    └─── contains flutter code not the build
 ```